-One of the leading lutenists of his generation, he pursues his artistic goals as a soloist, musical director and accompanist, being particularly fascinated with European polyphonic art music of the Middle Ages and the Renaissance.
+One of the leading lutenists of his generation, he pursues his artistic goals as a soloist, musical director and accompanist, being particularly fascinated with the European polyphonic art music of the Middle Ages and the Renaissance.
 Evocative musicianship and exploratory concert programmes are widely recognised trademarks of his work.

 His musical path began in his hometown Warsaw, where he studied classical guitar – for which he will always have a soft spot – at the Fryderyk Chopin University of Music before moving to Basel (where he has since lived) in order to dedicate himself exclusively to the lute.
-He subsequently graduated from the acclaimed Schola Cantorum Basiliensis, where he studied lute with Hopkinson Smith.
+He subsequently graduated from the acclaimed Schola Cantorum Basiliensis, where he studied with Hopkinson Smith.

 Concert tours have since taken him to the most European countries, as well as to the USA, the countries of the Middle East, China and Japan.